pwcazenave/PyFVCOM/README.md

 Introduction
 ------------

-PyFVCOM is a collection of various tools and utilities which can be used to extract, analyse and plot input and output files from FVCOM.
+PyFVCOM is a collection of various tools and utilities which can be used to extract, analyse and plot input and output files from FVCOM as well as generate model inputs.

 Installing
 ----------